Dragon Shrine

 As for the Black Dragon weapons the covenant provides, the only question is why we can acquire one from Magerold.
 Their descriptions denies any insinuation that the egg somehow spawned them, so it is possible that the merchant from Lanafir simply collected the greatsword during his travels without ever intending to sell it.
 The man does have a clear interest in dragons and their relics, and the other types of Kalameet tail weapons dragon devotees wield prove that plenty were made to go around.
 Basically, both parties own those dragon weapons because they are the most common, though apparently all these plus the shield made from Kalmeet’s talons are still too little evidence for modern people to believe the black beast actually existed — they instead think it was created in reaction to the legends of the white dragon.
 The story alone would at least garner enough attention for dragon worshipers or enthusiasts to seek them out.
 Magerold now has the egg and so has less reason to care about the weapon, and the others will keep theirs until they finally complete their path to dragonhood or meet their end.

 Of course, in mentioning other members of the Dragon Remnants, there is the direct implication that others made use of the egg.
 That seems to be the purpose behind the Dragon Shrine.
-That grandiose building was constructed on one particularly large pillar of rock at the back of the wyvern nests, Aldia’s everlasting creation left to laze on an open platform at its innermost depths.
-The stone beast is clearly treated like a god, Drangleic priestesses and Shulvan reliefs further indicating the Archdrake Sect’s involvement in construction.
-Through the door beneath one relief, we ascend a spiral staircase to an august chamber.
+That grandiose building was constructed on several particularly large stone spires behind the wyvern nests, Aldia’s everlasting creation left to laze on an open platform at its innermost depths.
+The stone beast is clearly treated like a god, a Drangleic priestess, a dragon charm, and a Shulvan relief further indicating the Archdrake Sect’s involvement in construction; we do find a dragon charm in the aerie.
+Through the door beneath the relief, we ascend a spiral staircase to an august chamber.
 At the end of the red carpet, we find that the egg is itself enshrined in an intricate receptacle.
 But the “shrine” is more literally a “ritual place”, (祭祀場) both it plus the Dragon Aerie internally dubbed the “Dragon Ceremonial Site”. (龍の祠祭場) This puts the emphasis more on the rites being performed than the things being enshrined, and Aldia’s followers are no stranger to performing magic rituals.

 They say there’s a ritual place at the eastern end of this country.
 Apparently the old story goes it was made for worshiping dragons.
 I don’t know how I should go there, but it totally smells like there’s something.